ansible/ansible/docs/docsite/rst/dev_guide/testing/sanity/no-dict-itervalues.rst

 Sanity Tests » no-dict-itervalues
 =================================

-The ``dict.itervalues`` method has been removed in python 3.
+The ``dict.itervalues`` method has been removed in Python 3.
 There are two recommended alternatives:

 .. code-block:: python